-In 1928 the Los Angeles County Forestry Department constructed a fire lookout in the western high point of Blue Ridge but it stood only for 2 years as the forest service decided it would be best to move it to a location in the Santa Monica Mountains (to Bodel Peak).
-So the structure and history was only here briefly.
-The site is a location for towers today and may have been next to the Frost benchmark at 8484 feet.
-There are concrete footings next to the site that may have been the place of the lookout.
+In 1928 the Los Angeles County Forestry Department constructed a fire lookout in the western high point of Blue Ridge.
+As with most county towers, the Blue Ridge lookout station was built with a nearby stone cabin for the lookout staff.
+It stood only for 2 years as the forest service decided it would be best to move it to a location in the Santa Monica Mountains (to Bodel Peak).
+So the structure and history were only here briefly.
+Today, the site is a location for private towers and the Frost benchmark at 8484 feet.
+There are concrete footings at site but its not certain whether they belong to the tower or the cabin.

 Four concrete footings on the Blue Ridge site

 Toppled Frost Benchmark